Jon-Dickinson/PlusPlusMinus-HPMS/README.md

 ## Overview

-**PlusPlusMinus** is a full-stack simulation and management platform where users — acting as mayors — build and optimize their own cities in a shared hierarchical environment.
+**City Builder** is a full-stack simulation and management platform where users — acting as mayors — build and optimize their own cities in a shared hierarchical environment.

-The system models city growth, resource distribution, and administrative oversight across three user roles:
+The system models city capability, resource distribution, and administrative oversight across three user roles:

 - **Admin** — oversees all cities, reviews logs, and monitors global statistics
-- **Mayor** — builds their own city grid, manages power, water, food, and housing resources
+- **Mayor** — builds their own city, provides services, manages power, water, food, and housing resources
 - **Viewer** — observes city stats in read-only mode

 Every action — from building placement to resource consumption — is tracked, logged, and visualized through an intelligent, responsive dashboard.